adedomin/CSC311-game-design/_posts/2015-03-30-Server Side - Database.md

 INSERT is the keyword to insert data INTO a table.
 INTO indicates which table to insert into.
-The values in the parantheses describes which columns the following values go with.
+The values in the parentheses describes which columns the following values go with.
 If blank, MySQL will insert values in order from first column to last column.
 VALUES indicates what is being inserted.

 [Search](https://dev.mysql.com/doc/refman/5.0/en/select.html) a table with a conditional:

 	SELECT user FROM location WHERE user = "John Doe";

-SELECT means to show data, the variabled following that term will ask which columns in the table to fetch.
+SELECT means to show data, the variables following that term will ask which columns in the table to fetch.
 FROM and the following variable indicates which table to do this query on.
 WHERE means the next statement is a conditional; in the example, I only want to fetch data which has user equal John Doe.